magomimmo/modern-cljs/doc/second-edition/tutorial-03.md

 ```

 Finally, repeat all the manual tests we introduced in the
-[Tutorial-02][1] to verify that the immediate feedback environment
+[Tutorial 2][1] to verify that the Immediate Feedback Development
-is still working.
+Environment is still working.

 Launch the `boot dev` command: